 Consent cannot be obtained by threat, coercion, or force.
 Agreement under such circumstances does not constitute consent.

 Consent cannot be obtained from someone who is asleep or otherwise mentally or physically incapacitated, whether due to alcohol, drugs, or some other condition.
 A person is mentally or physically incapacitated when that person lacks the ability to make or act on considered decisions to engage in sexual activity.
 Engaging in sexual activity with a person whom you know -- or reasonably should know -- to be incapacitated constitutes sexual misconduct.

 Consent can only be accurately gauged through direct communication about the decision to engage in sexual activity.
 Presumptions based upon contextual factors (such as clothing, alcohol consumption, or dancing) are unwarranted, and should not be considered as evidence for consent.

-Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent, and you are thus urged to seek consent in verbal form.
+Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.
 Talking with sexual partners about desires and limits may seem awkward, but serves as the basis for positive sexual experiences shaped by mutual willingness and respect.

 Intimate partner violence (IPV) occurs when a current or former intimate partner uses or threatens physical or sexual violence.
 IPV also may take the form of a pattern of behavior that seeks to establish power and control by causing fear of physical or sexual violence.
 Stalking may also constitute IPV.

 Definition of Stalking